Valkje/hierarchical-gibbs/README.md

 This sampler will estimate the parameter values for the hierarchy displayed in the figure below from EEG data.

+**Note**: The extended version can be found [here](https://github.com/Valkje/hierarchical-gibbs/tree/extension).
+Also make sure to switch to the `extension` branch if you pull this repo and want to use the extended code.

 ![parameter hierarchy](graphical_model_2.png)

 ## Requirements